 But then life happened – again – and following more late nights in the office and more trials of adulthood, the only thing that’s expanded since is your waistline.
 Not that you’re alone: in 2015, a YouGov report found a third of British workers didn’t take their holidays, leading to a subsequent rise in sick days.
-Well forget all that now, because with 2018 just around the corner, we have a travel challenge to help you rekindle your sense of adventure…
+Well forget all that now, because with a new year upon us, we have a travel challenge to help you rekindle your sense of adventure…

 12 countries, 12 months, 1 man

 Meet Jonny Smith [pictured above, having seemingly got lost somewhere east of Stockholm], a 28-year-old Londoner who last year set himself the challenge of visiting 12 countries in 12 months.
 He didn’t take a sabbatical, or pack work in entirely, he went freelance, booking relatively short contracts in his capacity as a social media strategist, and taking a week every month to visit somewhere new.
 From Naples to New York to Fiji, the Brit didn’t know what awaited him and had no real plan (“I’ll be honest, I was fucking terrified,” Jonny admits), but rather than being put off by this great unknown, he embraced it.
 And so should you.

 It was New Year’s Eve 2015, stood on a beach in Thailand, sinking a few beers alongside his younger brother, when the lightbulb popped.
 “We were chatting about New Year’s resolutions,” reveals Jonny, “how much we enjoyed travelling and how there was something undeniably enlightening about the whole experience of jumping on a plane, going to a completely unfamiliar part of the world and being out of your comfort zone.
 So that was it, I decided to travel to 12 countries in 12 months, and that would be the first.”